Jesse Draper

-Jessica Cook "Jesse" Draper (born January 5, 1986) is an American venture capitalist and TV personality.
+Jessica Cook Draper (born January 5, 1986) is an American venture capitalist and TV personality.

 Early life

-Draper is the daughter of Silicon Valley venture capitalist Timothy C. Draper and Melissa Lee (née Parker) Draper.
-Her paternal grandfather is William Henry Draper III, former Chairman of the Export–Import Bank of the United States and her great-grandfather was banker, general, and diplomat William Henry Draper Jr. who served as the first U.S. Ambassador to NATO.
-She is known for being a childhood friend of Theranos convicted fraudster Elizabeth Holmes and it was Draper's father, Timothy C. Draper, who provided Holmes with her first major investment for Theranos.
+Jesse Draper is the daughter of Silicon Valley venture capitalist Timothy C. Draper and Melissa Lee (née Parker) Draper.
+Her paternal grandfather is William Henry Draper III, former chairman of the Export–Import Bank of the United States and her great-grandfather was banker, general, and diplomat William Henry Draper Jr. who served as the first U.S. Ambassador to NATO.

+In 2006, Draper graduated from the University of California, Los Angeles (UCLA) with a Bachelor of Arts (BA) degree in theater.

 Career

 Draper began her career as an actress.
 Her first notable role was on the Nickelodeon series The Naked Brothers Band, which starred her cousins Nat Wolff and Alex Wolff and was created by her aunt Polly Draper.

 She created a technology talk web show called The Valley Girl Show which she hosted, wrote, and produced with Jonathan Polenz.
-She attended UCLA.
-In May 2014, Draper signed a distribution deal with Cox Media Group to broadcast her talk show, The Valley Girl Show, in Northern California and Seattle.
+In May 2014, Draper signed a distribution deal with Cox Media Group to broadcast the talk show in Northern California and Seattle.

 Venture capitalist

-In 2015, Draper founded Halogen Ventures to invest in female founded companies.
+In 2015, Draper founded Halogen Ventures to invest in female-founded companies.
 She has invested in 70 companies and had 10 exits.

 Personal life

-On June 15, 2013 Draper married accountant Brian MacInnes.
+On June 15, 2013, Draper married accountant Brian MacInnes.
+They have three sons.